 Making decisions about the next stage of your education is both exciting and challenging.
 Exciting in the sense that you can now focus on the areas of study which will lead to success and enjoyment.
 Challenging, because you need to make an informed decision, which will open career options for the future.

-As a school, we have taken care to ensure a full curriculum offer.
+As a school, we have taken care to ensure a full curriculum offer of A level courses.
 Thus we can provide a diet of educational experience, which will indeed make learning interesting, inspiring and enjoyable.
-The curriculum structure of AS and A2 courses means you can take a broader range of courses and gain nationally recognised qualification at the end of Year 12.
 Some of the subjects will be entirely new to you; others may offer progression from your current GCSEs.
-Year 13 offers the opportunity to take a smaller number of subjects to a higher level.
-Vocational and traditional courses can now be integrated and you will find that we offer both.
-All courses will involve modular assessment and there is a logical progression route from GCSE to Sixth Form and beyond.
+All courses provide logical progression routes from GCSE to Sixth Form and beyond.

 All students are given individual ‘information advice and guidance’ interviews before entry into the Sixth Form and individualised curriculum packages are offered to students provisionally by February and ultimately according to the grades gained at GCSE.
-Most students take 4 or 5 courses and vocational options are available at Intermediate and Advanced levels in new and familiar subjects.
+Most students take 3 or 4 courses at Advanced levels in new and familiar subjects.
 For students who have achieved particularly highly at GCSE and who are likely to be going for highly competitive courses such as medicine or applying to Oxbridge or Russell group universities there is an additional enrichment curriculum designed around the IB model.
 This includes Critical Thinking as a means of developing their analytical skills and ability to articulate complex ideas, a philosophy course and an extended research project.

 Life in the Sixth Form undoubtedly assumes a new dimension.
 As young adults, with higher education or employment very much on the horizon, you will establish a different relationship with your teachers and the expectations placed upon you will also be very different.
 Your views and contributions will continue to be highly valued and we will actively seek to enhance your personal skills and qualities through training and experience.
 You will also have the chance to become more involved in the way the school operates and school improvement initiatives…in short, to be real ambassadors for the school throughout our own and the wider community.